Skip to main content

 To identify your former or current employer, one or more of the following may be helpful: group certificate, pay slip, letter of appointment, job advertisement, written employment contract or agreement, and performing a company or business name search.

-You could also try to obtain company information from the Australian Securities and Investments Commission (ASIC), or the Department of Mines, Industry Regulation and Safety.
+You could also try to obtain company information from the Australian Securities and Investments Commission (ASIC), or the Department of Energy, Mines, Industry Regulation and Safety.

 Information about the supported wage system is available on the website of the Commonwealth Department that deals with employment and jobs, currently the Department of Employment, Skills, Small and Family Business.